Sommie2000/Chocolate-Sales-Performance/README.md

    > Seasonal inventoy planning, Targeted marketing campaigns and Promotional timing strategies
 3. Smooth silky salty chocolate product contributed the highest revenue, suggesting strong product-market fit, customer preference and demand while the product with the lowest revenue is the 70% dark bites
 4. The top sales person is Ches Bonnell, Ches Bonnell generated the highest sales revenue, demostrating strong sales effectiveness
+5. The top selling product with the highest boxes shipped is the 50% dark bites chocolate even if it didnt drive the highest sales revenue
 ### RECOMMENDATION
 * Expand distribution of smooth silky salty chocolate and review pricing strategies for low margin products such as 70% dark bites and caramel stuffed bars chocolates
 * Analyze underperforming products and months for improvement opportunities